 - Add to a mezze platter

-- If you are going to bake the pita chips in the oven, preheat it to 400 degrees.
-If you are going to cook them in the air fryer, skip this step.
+- If you are going to bake the chips in the oven, preheat it to 400 degrees.
+If you are going to air fry them, skip this step.

 - Put pita wedges in a big mixing bowl.
 Top them with lemon juice, extra virgin olive oil, dried basil, dried oregano, and granulated onion.
 Use your hands to toss the pita wedges, and get them evenly coated.

-- TO MAKE IN THE AIR FRYER: Put the pita into an air fryer.
+- TO MAKE IN THE AIR FRYER: Put the pita into the air fryer basket.
 Air fry at 400 degrees for 6 to 7 minutes, stopping occasionally to shake the basket.